Eczema (Atopic Dermatitis) Treatment

 3. Infantile eczema: It is found in infants predominantly in the folds of the skin present around the neck, elbows, groins, buttocks (like a nappy rash), and behind the knees.
 The skin is dry, itchy, and inflamed.

 4. Seborrhoeic dermatitis: This type is found in individuals having oily and sweaty skin.
-The scalp and face (T-zone) are most commonly affected, as they have abundant sebaceous glands (a small gland in the skin which secretes a lubricating oily substance called sebum), hence, sebum secretion is more.
+The scalp and face (T-zone) are most commonly affected, as they have abundant sebaceous glands (a small gland in the skin that secretes a lubricating oily substance called sebum), hence, sebum secretion is more.
 It may be mistaken for dandruff in the initial phase.
-The skin looks shiny, red, itchy, and forms crusts oozing a white fluid (sebum).
+The skin looks shiny, red, and itchy, and forms a crust oozing a white fluid (sebum).

 5. Stasis dermatitis: It is predominantly found in the dependent areas of the body most commonly seen in the lower 1/3rd of the legs.
 It is also common in bed-ridden patients where the skin often gets rubbed with the bed in areas, such as the lower back, buttocks, and elbows.
 It is triggered when the blood circulation in the dependent parts slows down and fluid oozes out of the weak veins.
 It causes swelling, redness, itching, and pain.